Proxify/ApexBotSite/apex-app/public/bots/ApexDivination.md

 - Player must bring their character to the divination rift prior to starting the bot

 ## Changelogs
+##### ApexDivination v1.0.3
+`01/14/2023`
+- Updated for latest Abyss API changes
+- Addressed an issue that was preventing interaction with the rift object occasionally

 ##### ApexDivination v1.0.2
 `01/08/2023`
 - Updated to work with latest API changes